metasepi/idiomaticca/README.md

 ### What license will be applied to my ATS code translated by idiomaticca?

-AGPL-3 with your copyright should be applied to your ATS code.
+You can apply your own license to your ATS code.

-Example: If you translate your C code published under BSD license, your translated ATS code should be published under AGPL-3.
+Example: If you translate your C code published under BSD license, you can publish your translated ATS code under BSD license.

-### Are there another option to apply a license other than AGPL-3?

-Yes.
-You can apply your own license to your translated ATS code by purchasing idiomaticca.
-Please contact Metasepi team <metasepi@gmail.com>.